Skip to content

 Cost per Hire = (Total External Costs + Total Internal Costs) / Number of Hires

-Add up the total expenses within each cost category (external and internal costs) and divide it by the total number of hires within a specific time period.
+Add up the total expenses within each cost category (external and internal costs) and divide it by the total number of hires within a specific period.
 Examples of cost per employee formula calculations:

 Single hire scenario